Two-dimensional models of type theory: Categorical models for : logical aspects

 \begin{proof} We must provide, for each $B \in \Typ_\Ss(\Gamma.A)$ a retract bireflection $\Sigma_A(B)$ of $B$ along $\Delta_A$.
 So we take $\Sigma_A(B) \in \Typ_\Ss(\Gamma)$ to be given by the judgement \mbox{$\Gamma \t \Sigma(A, B)\ \ty$} (where for readability we suppress explicit mention of dependencies on the variables in $\Gamma$); and the unit map $\eta \colon B \to \Delta_A \Sigma_A(B)$ of $\Typ_\Ss(\Gamma.A)$ to be given by the judgement $\Gamma \c y : A \c z : B(y) \t \spn{y, z} : \Sigma(A, B)$.
 Now given a type $C \in \Typ_\Ss(\Gamma)$ and a map $f \colon B \to \Delta_A C$ of $\Typ_\Ss(\Gamma.A)$, we must provide a morphism $\bar f \colon \Sigma_A(B) \to C$ of $\Typ_\Ss(\C)$ satisfying $\Delta_A(\bar f) \circ \eta = f$.
 But to give $f$ is to give a judgement $\Gamma\c y : A\c z : B(y) \t f(y, z) : C$, whilst to give $\bar f$ is to give a judgement $\Gamma\c s : \Sigma(A, B) \t \bar f(s) : C$.
 Thus by using $\Sigma$-elimination we may define $\bar f(s) \defeq \mathrm E_f(s)$.
 The equality $\Delta_A(\bar f) \circ \eta = f$ follows by the \mbox{$\Sigma$-computation} rule.
 It remains to show, given two morphisms $h, k \colon \Sigma_A(B) \to D$ in $\Typ_\Ss(\Gamma)$, that each $2$-cell $\alpha \colon \Delta_A(h) \circ \eta \Rightarrow \Delta_A(k) \circ \eta$ is of the form $\Delta_A(\bar \alpha) \circ \eta$ for a unique $\bar \alpha \colon h \Rightarrow k$.
 This follows by an argument analogous to that given in the proof of Proposition~\ref{unitytpes}. \end{proof}

-Whilst Proposition~\ref{depsums1} is very natural from a categorical perspective, it fails to capture the full strength of the elimination rule for dependent products\footnote{Even though it requires the full strength of that elimination rule in its proof.}.
-For this we need the following result:
+Whilst Proposition~\ref{depsums1} is very natural from a categorical perspective, it fails to capture the full strength of the elimination rule for dependent sums (even though it requires the full strength of that elimination rule in its proof).
+In order to do this, we need the following result:

 \begin{Prop} Suppose given a context $\Gamma$ in $\Ss$ and types $\Gamma \t A \ \ty$ and $\Gamma\c x : A \t B(x) \ \ty$ in $\Ss$, and consider the morphism

 in $\Con_\Ss^\mathbf 2$ corresponding to the unit morphism $\eta \colon B \to \Delta_A \Sigma_A(B)$ in $\Typ_\Ss(\Gamma.A)$.
 The map $i$ appearing in this diagram is an injective equivalence in $\Con_\Ss / \Gamma$. \end{Prop}